tendermint/spec/rfc/006-backfill-blocks.md

 If all chunks are accepted and state sync is successful then the node will retrieve and verify blocks up to (and including) the specified backfill height **before** participating in consensus.

-For completeness, the node would retrieve not just block info but also state info such as the `ValidatorSet`s, `ConsensusParam`'s and `ABCIResponse`'s for each of the heights.

 ### Backfill on application request